Maiki04/PythonSpeechRecognition1/README.md

 ## Overview

-This script implements a speech recognition service that listens for audio input and provides recognized text through a Flask-based web server.
-It uses any **supported** speech recognition engine to continuously listen for speech via the microphone and updates the recognized text in real time.
+This script implements a speech recognition service that listens for audio input and provides recognized text through a FastAPI-based web server.
+It uses a speech recognition engine (default: Vosk) to continuously process speech from the microphone and updates the recognized text in real time.

-The Flask server acts as an interface, offering multiple endpoints for connectivity and interaction.
+The FastAPI server offers multiple endpoints for connectivity, including WebSocket support for real-time updates to connected clients.

-The script runs the speech recognition loop in a separate thread, allowing it to continuously capture speech while serving the web endpoints concurrently.
+The script runs the speech recognition loop in a separate thread, allowing it to continuously capture speech while the server handles API requests and WebSocket connections concurrently.

 ## Instructions

-**Warning:** Do not use with `Python 3.13.X`, as most plugins are not yet compatible.
+**Warning:** Do not use with `Python 3.13`, as most plugins are not yet compatible.
 Instead, use `Python 3.11` or `3.12`.
+  I personally use `3.11.3` at the moment.

 ### How to run

-... if you have multiple python installations (and the default installation is not 3.11):
+... if you have multiple python installations (and the default installation is not `3.11`):

 - In your terminal locate the `Python311` folder.
   For me it's: `C:\Users\Admin\AppData\Local\Programs\Python\Python311`